JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

 The more engineers you have, the more a staging environment will bottleneck as a testing ground.
-One team is testing something and want a stable environment to make sure that other bugs randomly pop up.
+One team is testing something and want a stable environment to make sure that no other bugs randomly pop up.
 By definition, they can't control which other changes are made to the environment since it is shared between teams.